*Updated May 13th, 2025

 Negotiation

-Once the insurance company declares your car a total loss, you must decide how to handle the vehicle.
+Once your car has been totaled, you must decide how to handle the vehicle.

 Standard Settlement Process